-Although not essential, yarn bowls really do help keep skeins in place, avoiding them from getting dirty, unraveled, and with just the right amount of tension to knit away.
+Although not essential, yarn bowls really do help keep skeins in place, preventing them from getting dirty, unraveled, and with just the right amount of tension to knit away.
 We have a few suggestions for our favorite yarn bowls here to get you started.

 Knitting machine adapter/extension

 Getting an adapter is a great way to speed up cranking (even more!) on a budget.
-You clamp these pieces onto your crank and connect a power tool such as a drill to get the machine moving semi-automatically.
+You can clamp these pieces onto your crank and connect a power tool such as a drill to get the machine moving semi-automatically.

-While this doesn’t guarantee you’ll be going as fast as Flash, it will give your arm and wrist some rest.
+While this doesn’t guarantee you’ll be going as fast as Flash, it will give your arm and wrist some rest!
 Make sure you buy an adapter that’s compatible with your machine.
 This one, for example, is designed for Sentro models.

 How to use a knitting machine